 Step Three: Clean or change the guitar strings

 Unsurprisingly, clean strings sound drastically better than grime-coated ones.
-Professionals have the liberty to change them before every gig.
+Professionals have the liberty to change their strings before every gig.
 We’ll have to contend with milking the most tone out of every acoustic guitar string set.

 The simplest way to do it is to use a cotton swab or cleaning cloth.
 Wipe the strings with a cleaning cloth after every session of play to maintain them.
 You can also splurge on a nifty clamp-style string/fretboard cleaner.